 - A Form You Are Comfortable With: The reason why the Organians don't always look like glowing balls of light.

 - Ball of Light Transformation: This is the true form of the Organians.
 The amiable old men turn into blindingly bright light at the end of the episode — their humanoid appearance was simply A Form You Are Comfortable With.

-- Characterization Marches On / Early-Installment Weirdness: Of course, the Klingons and not only for the make-up.
-As example, the Klingon lieutenant prefers obeying to Kirk than dying.
-Two seasons later, Kang will say “A Klingon would never have surrendered.”
+- Characterization Marches On: The Klingons.
+As an example, the Klingon lieutenant prefers obeying Kirk to dying.
+Two seasons later, Kang will say "A Klingon would never have surrendered."

 - Great Escape: Subverted.
 Ayelborne just opens the door and tells Kirk and Spock they can go.
 These things happen when you're a being of pure thought.